Antique Bone China - A-Z Guide

 He managed to buy out the interests of the Spode family and became the whole owner of the name of Spode China.
 Today Spode own the equally famous Royal Worcester porcelain company and together they form a group which is one of the only UK rivals to the mighty Wedgwood group in terms of fine china production.

-For more information on the 'Royal Stanley' backstamp, go to my page on Royal Stanley.
+For more information on the 'Royal Stanley' backstamp, go to my page on Royal Stanley (Stanley is a backstamp of Colclough).

 See Hudson & Middleton above.

 Vale Potteries, or 'Royal Vale', is a pottery mark of antique bone china manufacturer, H J Coloclough.
-Royal Vale has its own dedicated page see listed here:- Royal Vale china.
+Royal Vale has its own page here:- Royal Vale china.
 Colclough is here:- Colclough bone china

 Founded 1748 Audun-le-Tiche, France by Francois Boche.